zawad-monsur/mkDocs_project_showcase_management/docs/external_interface_requirements.md

 ## Communication Interfaces

 This project supports all types of web browsers.
 We are using simple electronic forms for the Project creation and evaluation, room booking etc.

-## System Features

-Provide a short description of the software being specified and its purpose, including relevant benefits, objectives, and goals.
-Relate the software to corporate goals or business strategies.
-If a separate vision and scope document is available, refer to it rather than duplicating its contents here.

-## References

-List any other documents or Web addresses to which this SRS refers.
-These may include user interface style guides, contracts, standards, system requirements specifications, use case documents, or a vision and scope document.
-Provide enough information so that the reader could access a copy of each reference, including title, author, version number, date, and source or location.